 A journal is a place to allow yourself to free-write an article, poem, or whatever comes to your mind during your journaling time.
 If you’re like many people, you get stuck on what to write, so turning to prompts that start the flow of ideas is common.

 On the other hand, a diary is more of a place to record what happened throughout the day.
 It’s a way of chronicling events in your life, goals you want to attain, and other daily minutiae.

 That said, some people love having a separate place for journaling and recording their daily entries.
 By doing this, it can help keep you on track with journaling without making you feel guilty about not writing in your diary or overwhelmed by the thought of having to do so.

 Buying The Best Journal

 There is no perfect journal for every writer.
-Taking the time to set up a journal so it works well for you, though, can make the difference between journaling becoming a habit for life and it just being something that falls off your radar in the coming days and weeks.
+Taking the time to set up a journal, so it works well for you, though, can make the difference between journaling becoming a habit for life and it just being something that falls off your radar in the coming days and weeks.

-A bullet journal is often a good tool for beginning journalers.
-It’s easy to customise to suit your needs, has plenty of options to fulfill your creativity and can be expanded at any time.
+A bullet journal notebook is often an excellent tool for beginning journalers.
+It’s easy to customize to suit your needs, has plenty of options to fulfill your creativity, and can be expanded at any time.

 If starting a bullet journal sounds like a lot of work or if you’re into a more minimalist approach, stick with a classic notebook or a spiral-bound journal.
-A journal with prompts can be a good tool that sparks creative thoughts if you tend to have a difficult time generating your own ideas for journal entries day after day.
+A journal with prompts can be a useful tool that sparks creative thoughts if you tend to have a difficult time generating your own ideas for journal entries day after day.

 Get your 101 writing prompts today